-B. NEW CONSTRUCTION SET-ASIDES
+C. NEW CONSTRUCTION SET-ASIDES

-HOPE VI PROJECTS
+1. HOPE VI PROJECTS

-- (a) The Agency will make awards of 2005 tax credits and forward commitments of 2006 tax credits to HOPE VI projects that apply in the 2005 cycle.
-The total amount of 2005 tax credits awarded to such projects will not exceed \$3 million.
-The Agency will make forward commitments of 2006 tax credits for the remaining HOPE VI project applications, provided such proposals meet all Plan requirements.
-HOPE VI applications submitted in 2006 will be for forward commitments from the 2007 ceiling. - (b) The Agency may set conditions for the awards and forward commitments that exceed those described in the Plan.
-(Examples include timing of phases and making improvements to surrounding property.) - (c) Public housing authorities (PHAs) involved in more than one application will be required to indicate their priorities. - (d) The Agency will determine what qualifies as a HOPE VI project under this Section II(B)(1).
-The relevant factors for this determination include, but are not limited to: - (i) the proposal's need for mixed-finance approval from HUD, - (ii) participation by entities involved in the overall HOPE VI effort, and - (iii) proximity to the site of former public housing.
+- (a) The Agency will make forward commitments of 2007 tax credits to HOPE VI projects that apply in the 2006 cycle, provided such proposals meet all Plan requirements.
+HOPE VI applications submitted in 2007 will compete in the Metro set-aside. - (b) The Agency may set conditions for the awards and forward commitments that exceed those described in the Plan.
+(Examples include timing of phases and making improvements to surrounding property.) - (c) The Agency will determine what qualifies as a HOPE VI project under this Section II(C)(1).
+The relevant factors for this determination include, but are not limited to: - (i) the proposal's need for mixed-finance approval from HUD, - (ii) participation by entities involved in the overall HOPE VI effort